MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-bitness.md

 - The MigrateArch attribute can be used to change the architecture of the subscription versions of Project and Visio.
 For example, if you have a device that only has Project Online Desktop Client installed on it.

-- The MigrateArch attribute won’t migrate the bitness of Office programs on the device that were installed by using Windows Installer (MSI).
+- The MigrateArch attribute won't migrate the bitness of Office programs on the device that were installed by using Windows Installer (MSI).
 Those programs can be removed by the using the [RemoveMSI](upgrade-from-msi-version.md) element in your configuration.xml file.

 - The MigrateArch attribute can only migrate Office products installed by using Click-to-Run and have a version number that starts with 16.0.
-For example, you can’t use the MigrateArch attribute if Visio Professional 2013 was installed on the device by using Click-to-Run, because the 2013 version of Visio has a version number that starts with 15.0.
+For example, you can't use the MigrateArch attribute if Visio Professional 2013 was installed on the device by using Click-to-Run, because the 2013 version of Visio has a version number that starts with 15.0.
 You can find this version information by going to **Control Panel** > **Programs** > **Programs and Features**.
 If there are any Office products on the device that were installed by using Click-to-Run, and whose version number starts with 15.0, then the migration will fail.

 - If the architecture that you specify to move to is already the architecture of the currently installed products, then no migration takes place when you run the Office Deployment Tool.
 Your existing installation will not be removed and reinstalled.
 But if your configuration.xml includes other changes, such as adding a language, then those changes will be implemented.

 - If a user has an Office app, such as Word, open when the migration process begins, and the [Level](configuration-options-for-the-office-2016-deployment-tool.md#level-attribute-part-of-display-element) attribute is set to Full for the [Display](configuration-options-for-the-office-2016-deployment-tool.md#display-element) element in your configuration.xml file, then the user will be prompted to close the app.
 If they cancel the prompt, the migration is cancelled.
 If the Level attribute is set to None, and Office apps are running on the device, then the migration will fail.
-You can use the [FORCEAPPSHUTDOWN](configuration-options-for-the-office-2016-deployment-tool.md#forceappshutdown-property-part-of-property-element) property in your configuration.xml file, but that will close the user’s apps without any warning.
+You can use the [FORCEAPPSHUTDOWN](configuration-options-for-the-office-2016-deployment-tool.md#forceappshutdown-property-part-of-property-element) property in your configuration.xml file, but that will close the user's apps without any warning.

 ## Related topics